buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcTask.md

 # IfcTask

-An _IfcTask_ is an identifiable unit of work to be carried out in a construction project.
+An _IfcTask_ is an identifiable unit of work to be carried out in a construction project.<!-- end of definition -->

 A task is typically used to describe an activity for the construction or installation of products, but is not limited to these types.
 For example it might be used to describe design processes, move operations and other design, construction and operation related activities as well.

 Quantities of resources consumed by the task are dealt with by defining the _IfcElementQuantity_ for the resource and not at the instance of _IfcTask_.

 > HISTORY New entity in IFC1.0.
 Renamed from _IfcWorkTask_ in IFC2x.

 { .change-ifc2x4}
 > IFC4 CHANGE Attributes _TaskTime_ and _PredefinedType_ added. _IfcMove_ and _IfcOrderRequest_ have been removed in IFC4 and are now represented by _IfcTask_. _IfcRelAssignsTasks_ relationship has been removed as well.

 { .use-head}
 ### Attribute use definition